-Monument Hill Trail is a 0.9 mile out and back trail located near Leeds, ME that offers scenic views.
+Monument Hill Trail is a 0.9 mile out and back trail located near Leeds, Maine that offers scenic views.
 The trail is good for all skill levels and primarily used for hiking.

 Attractive, woodsy trail under an hour from both Augusta and Lewiston/Auburn.
 The top of the hill features a Civil War monument.
 Partial views from the summit.
 Good family hike.